The moment in the lifetime of a community, usually a fandom, when the number of newcomers explodes

 - The Newbie Boom happens all the time on various subreddits, when a compelling topic makes the main Reddit page, drawing new subscribers in large numbers to the subreddit.

-- This happened to the My Little Pony fandom when My Little Pony: Friendship is Magic started to air.
+- This happened to the My Little Pony fandom when My Little Pony: Friendship Is Magic started to air.
 Previously, the fandom was a haven for mostly females (not that male fans didn't exist though) who loved the toys and fondly remembered the G1 cartoons.
-Then when Friendship is Magic was introduced, the previous fandom was swamped by a huge influx of new, mostly male fans (dubbed "bronies") with the force of an ocean warming itself against a candle.
+Then when Friendship is Magic was introduced, the previous fandom was swamped by a huge influx of new, mostly male fans (dubbed "bronies").
+Similarly, the brony fandom itself experienced a boom around Season 2, when the initial shock of "boys liking girl things" wore off for the most part and people began to check it out for the sake of the show itself.

 - Time Squad was a 2001 Cartoon Network show about time police that had a decent fan following and was nominated for five Annie Awards.
 In the summer of 2012, the Tumblr tag for the show exploded, with dozens of fans coming out of the woodwork and a sizable amount of fanart and fanfiction resulting.